Yasmin completed her Bachelor of Kinesiology and Master of Physical Therapy at the University of British Columbia.

 Robin loves to be creative and enjoys challenging clients to optimally reach their goals while alongside creating sustainable lifelong changes.
 Customizing treatment plans tailored towards your goals.
 Robin is a life-long learner and loves continuing to grow her knowledge.
 She is certified in PWR!
 Moves and has completed the Love Your Brain Yoga teacher training.

 Outside of the clinic, Robin can be found all over the Vancouver area whether that be hiking the local mountains, swimming in the ocean or in the local studios practicing hot yoga.
 She is also an avid runner and continues to progress her training by participating in local 10km runs in the community.
-She hopes to run a half-marathon soon!
+She recently achieved one of her goals of completing a half-marathon

 Pauline Martin has been a Physiotherapist since 1993.
 She obtained her Physiotherapy Degree from Queen Margaret College, Edinburgh, Scotland.
 She then went on and completed her Master of Science Degree in Health Sciences at the University of Edinburgh.
 Pauline was born in Scotland and immigrated to Canada when she was 16 months old.
 Pauline’s dream has been to ‘help someone walk again after they have and an injury’.
 Pauline gained her love of working with individuals with significant neurological conditions while she was an Activity Assistant at Pearson Hospital in Vancouver.
 There she learned how to communicate with, assist, care and understand individuals with significant disabilities.